College of Liberal Arts, Office of Student Services

 The program code for Music and Technology Minor is MUSTECH-MN.

 This course provides a fundamental study of the technology and practice used in recording, editing, mixing, production, and distribution of sound.
 Topics include microphone types, selection and application the mixing console, mixing techniques and introduction to Signal Processing equipment and associated techniques, an introduction to the concepts relating to digital audio technology such as sampling, the Nyquist theorem, alias frequencies, quantization, dynamic range, compression and their applications will be covered.
 Topics include basics of digital audio, session creation, importing media, recording techniques, editing, mixing, and mastering.
 In addition, the course teaches how-to-listen sonic difference to appropriately apply the technical knowledge and to achieve highest sound quality.
+(Prerequisites: MATH-101 or MATH-111 or MATH-171 or MATH-181 or MATH-181A equivalent course.)
+Lecture 3 (Fall, Spring).

 Plus one of the following: